getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

   content=__alert_content
 %}

-In Sentry, your uploaded files are associated to projects.
+In Sentry, your uploaded files are associated with projects.
 You can view and manage uploads at _Project Settings > Debug Files_.
 This screen displays the most important properties of debug files: